miquido/parsepub/README.md

 * converting the publication to a model containing all resources and necessary information
 * providing EPUB format support in versions 2.0 and 3.0 for all major tags
 * handling inconsistency errors or lack of necessary elements in the publication structure
-* support for displaying logs when element structure attributes are missing
+* support for displaying information when element structure attributes are missing

 ---